So, you already know some ways to better your website’s SEO. But you may not know this:

 Crawl budget remains largely overlooked, ignored, or simply unknown.
-For those who did understand crawl budget, it suffered underestimation — viewed as more of estimation in implementation.
+For those who did understand it, it suffered underestimation — viewed as more of estimation in implementation.
 However, the crawl budget of a website is an exceptionally important part of SEO and not nearly as mysterious as once assumed.
-Here you’ll learn to define, understand, and optimize your crawl budget.
+Here you’ll learn to define, understand, and optimize it.

 Defining Crawl Budget

 Google crawls pages daily and the budget is the number of pages crawled.
 While the exact number varies daily it remains reasonably steady.
 You can verify your crawl budget on a daily, weekly, or monthly basis, but Google’s resolve for crawl occurrences come from website health, total size, and incoming links.
 Website health refers to the number of errors on your website.
 Incoming links are links from other websites to your website.

 Essentially, your website’s crawl budget is the number of times a search engine crawls your website in a determinate amount of time.
 Meanwhile, Google may not crawl every page instantly.
 Depending on how optimized your crawl budget, a search engine may crawl few daily or thousands.